 If you are not used to driving on the Continent, and not used to driving in heavy motorway traffic, avoid Paris at all times except nights between 10 pm and 6 am Monday to Saturday, and on Sunday morning and Sunday after 11 pm.

 From Calais go as far as Paris on the A16 via Amiens; in suburban Paris, follow A115 > A15 to interchange with A 86.
-The follow A 86 West.
+The follow A 86 West, following signs for Nanterre then Versailles.
 After the 10 km of tunnel, leave on Exit 41 to N118 (dual carriageway) towards the A 10 motorway.